-Most C/CAG hiring & human resources functions are provided or supported by the County of San Mateo.
-The County has more staff resources and increasingly strong internal equity systems and practices due in large part to the County Executive's Office Equity Team.
-C/CAG staff are encouraged to participate in training and advancement opportunities, including those offered by the County.
+Most C/CAG hiring & human resources functions are provided or supported by the County of San Mateo, which has increasingly strong internal equity systems and practices.
+C/CAG staff are encouraged to participate in equity training opportunities offered by the County.